SalesCraft-Kyle-Na/posts/country-state-picklist/README.md

 2. Finish [Converting](https://help.salesforce.com/s/articleView?id=sf.admin_state_country_picklists_convert_data.htm&type=5)
 3. On the State and Country/Territory Picklists setup page, click `Enable Picklists for Address Fields` to turn on the picklists

-You will able to see new fields:
+You will be able to see new fields:
 - User
   - User.CountryCode
   - User.StateCode